isu-kim/DesmosPic/README.md

 	"text_result": "string object that represents latex expression that represents all functions needed for representing the image"
 }
 ```

+## More info
+- `./frontend/modified.js` was a modified version of official Desmos API.
+Since there was abit of minor bug from the original API which can be found [here](https://www.desmos.com/api/v1.7/docs/index.html?lang=ko), I had to modify a bit of code in order for the frontend script to work.

 ## PRs and Issues